Spencer, Missouri

 Spencer is a small unincorporated crossroads in eastern Lawrence County, Missouri, United States.
-It lies along former U.S. Route 66 (now a county road) approximately six miles (10 km) west of Halltown.
+It lies along former U.S. Route 66 (now a state road) approximately six miles (10 km) west of Halltown.

 A post office called Spencer was established in 1868, and remained in operation until 1907.
 The community was named after a local merchant.

+By the 1910s, the road was in bad shape and the population dwindled.
+In 1925 Sydney Casey purchased property in Spencer as he knew that Route 66 would be aligned along the old stagecoach route.
+Casey built the buildings that are still standing there (barber shop, store, cafe and gas station) and catered to travelers.
+This lasted until 1961, when the old US 66 was realigned through Spencer bypassing it.

-Spencer is best known for Spencer Station, a series of joined buildings consisting of a historic Phillips 66 service station & garage, a diner, a barbershop and a general store.
+Spencer is best known for Spencer Station, a series of joined buildings consisting of a historic Phillips 66 service station and garage, a diner, a barbershop and a general store.
 The general store was built in 1926 while the service station was built in 1927.
-In 1928, the 2 separate building were connected with the barber shop and diner.
+In 1928, the two separate buildings were connected with the barber shop and diner.

+Spencer Station is currently under restoration with the plans to open it up again as a diner, Barbershop Museum and a General Store Museum with a gift shop.